“Connecting hearts through the joy of music, one note at a time.” ~Amanda Lee Hing

 BIOGRAPHY

-In addition to serving as Music Director of the Waxahachie Symphony Association, Dr. Lee Hing remains active in professional leadership, including serving as TMTA Conference Student Activities Coordinator and TMTA Collegiate Chapters Chair.
-She has presented at MTNA National Conferences and TMTA State Conventions and has conducted masterclasses and pedagogy workshops throughout the United States and Asia.
-She has been a member of the Music Teachers National Association (MTNA) for over 25 years and continues to serve as a clinician and adjudicator for festivals and competitions.
+In addition to serving as Music Director of the Waxahachie Symphony Association, Dr. Lee Hing remains active in professional leadership, including serving as Texas Music Teachers Association (TMTA) Student Affiliate Conference Activities Coordinator and President-Elect of the Frisco Music Teachers Association.
+She has previously served as TMTA Collegiate Chapters Chair and board member of the Arlington Music Teachers Association.
+She has presented at Music Teachers National Association Annual Conferences and TMTA State Conventions, and has conducted masterclasses and pedagogy workshops throughout the United States and Asia.